fieldtrip/website/getting_started/yokogawa.md

 The third toolbox contains the completely renewed import functions from the Yokogawa company, which they released to us end 2011.
 This is the one which probably works the best and most (memory and speed) efficient in most cases, that is why this is the default.
 If you don't want to use it, please delete it from the fieldtrip/external directory or change its name into "yokogawa_meg_reader_unused" or something similar.

-Due to possible differences in e.g. calibration it is strictly recommended to use one codebase consistently for all your analysis.
+Due to possible differences in e.g., calibration it is strictly recommended to use one codebase consistently for all your analysis.

 ## Reading triggers into an event-structure

 Yokogawa uses analogue channels as trigger channels, often in a binary way.
-Which is to say that e.g. a 5 volt signal is transiently put on the channel when a stimulus is presented.
+Which is to say that e.g., a 5 volt signal is transiently put on the channel when a stimulus is presented.
 Often several channels are used to be able to encode several trigger 'codes'.

 This means that the user (you!) needs to know exactly which channels are used, whether a trigger is encoded by an up-flank or down-flank and what the threshold should be.
 One way of figuring out these is to just take a look at the trigger channel.